Without light

 “She talked about you so often.
 I'm sure she would want me to give you this.”

-I don't know what to say.
-I nod with a weak smile and thank him.
+I don't know what to say, nod with a faint smile and thank him.

-As soon as I step outside, I start to sob.
-I sit on a bench.
-Tears start rolling down my cheeks.
-I hate that this is happening and try to stop it, which only makes it hurt even more.
-The gray sky, the clouds, a plane, a flock of crows and their cries.
-I scan the windows until I see Karel's silhouette, although it could be someone else.
+As soon as I step outside, I start to sob and sit down on a bench.
+Tears are rolling down my cheek.
+I hate that this is happening and try to stop it, which makes it hurt even more.
+The grey sky, the clouds, a plane, a flock of crows and their cries.
+I scan the windows until I see Karl's silhouette, although it could be someone else.

 People are approaching.
 A couple in their fifties with a child.
 I look down so they can't see my face.
 They pass me by.
 When snowflakes begin to fall, the child starts laughing and jumping around.
 It makes me smile.